Improved Approximation Algorithms for the Expanding Search Problem: Introduction

-\newparagraph{Further related work} The unweighted pathwise search problem where all vertices have unit weight is also known as the \emph{traveling repairperson problem}.
-Sahni and Gonzales~\cite{sahni1976complete} showed that the problem cannot be efficiently approximated within a constant factor unless $\mathsf{P}=\mathsf{NP}$ on complete non-metric graphs when the searcher is required to take a Hamiltonian tour.
-Afrati et al.~\cite{afrati1986complexity} considered the problem in metric spaces and give an algorithm with quadratic runtime when the metric is induced by a path.
+The unweighted pathwise search problem where all vertices have unit weight is also known as the \emph{traveling repairperson problem}.
+Sahni and Gonzales~\cite{sahni1976complete} showed that the problem cannot be efficiently approximated within a constant factor unless~$\mathsf{P}=\mathsf{NP}$ on complete non-metric graphs when the searcher is required to take a Hamiltonian tour.
+Afrati et al.~\cite{afrati1986complexity} considered the problem in metric spaces and gave an exact algorithm with quadratic runtime when the metric is induced by a path.
 This can be improved to linear runtime as shown by Garc\'ia et al.~\cite{garcia2002note}.
-Minieka~\cite{minieka1989delivery} proposed a polynomial algorithm for the case that the metric is induced by an unweighted tree.
-Sitters~\cite{sitters2002minimum} showed that the problem is $\mathsf{NP}$-hard when the metric is induced by a tree with edge lengths $0$ and $1$.
+Minieka~\cite{minieka1989delivery} proposed an exact polynomial-time algorithm for the case that the metric is induced by an unweighted tree.
+Sitters~\cite{sitters2002minimum} showed that the problem is~$\mathsf{NP}$-hard when the metric is induced by a tree with edge lengths~$0$ and~$1$.